Marketing Wins (And What We All Can Learn From GoPro or Greggs!)

 TL;DR

 When it comes to improving your performance, there are myriad options—everything from online courses to reading books and blogs.
 Or you could join a conversation group of fellow marketers and learn from the discussions.
-The common thread you'll find running through all the available options is learning from what other people are doing.
+The common thread you'll find running through all the available options is learning from what other people are doing, especially their marketing wins.
+A marketing win is a specific campaign or tactic that results in significant, measurable success for a brand, such as increased revenue, market share, or brand awareness.

 That means their missteps as well as their wins.
 Today we're talking about the latter—marketing campaigns and tactics that took these companies to the next level of a win—smart marketing for success.